Code-With-Mubashir/Learn-Python/README.md

 ### Common Types of Operators:
 **1. Arithmetic Operators:**
-          Arithmetic operators are used to perform basic mathematic operations.
+          Arithmetic operators are used to perform basic mathematic operations.Some Common Logical Operators are
 | operator | Description    | Example     |
 |----------|---------------|-------------|
 | +        | Addition      | 3 + 1 = 4   |